freshpack/freshpack/README.md

 - Redux
 - Mobx

-Generated Boilerplates with all required dependencies, configuration files, minimal sample applications and original tool commands in the scripts section of package.json (instead of _react-scripts_).
+Generates Boilerplates with all required dependencies, configuration files, minimal sample applications and original tool commands in the scripts section of package.json (instead of _react-scripts_).

 ## Installation
 (node v6 required)